 - Call a professional roofing company in your area and having them do the job for you.

 Climbing onto the roof to remove snow, whether you're a business owner or a homeowner, can be a risky activity.
 With the potential for falls, breaks, and other mishaps, it's a job best left to a professional roofer.
 If your roof is already overburdened by the weight of the snow, do you really want to get up there and add your weight to the roof as well?

-So how do you know when it's time to call a roofer to remove the snow?
+Know when it's time to call a roofer to remove the snow